mbugni/OneDriveGUIFlatpak/README.md

 This project contains files to build [OneDriveGUI](https://github.com/bpozdena/OneDriveGUI) as a Flatpak app.

+### Disclaimer

+This project is a prototype for [helping the author](https://github.com/bpozdena/OneDriveGUI/issues/22) to create a Flatpak app.

 ## How to build the app

 ### 1 - Prepare the environment